tomlurge/converTor/docs/avro.md

 ##  Schemata + Avro TOOLS commands

-    avro tools offer plenty of features, but they are badly documented - use google!
+    avro tools offer plenty of features, but is badly documented - use google!

     defining a schema for avro is possible in two ways JSON  verbose, cumbersome
       IDL   concise, tidy, lucid
-    obviously IDL is the way to go but automatic building of the Java classes neede to use the schemata and only works with JSON schemata
-    avro-tools has an option to convert IDL to JSON: idl2schemata so the workflow for initial development of schemata is: define schemata in IDL (eg schema.avdl)
+    obviously IDL is the way to go but automatic building of the Java classes only works with JSON schemata avro-tools has an option to convert IDL to JSON: idl2schemata so the workflow for initial development of schemata is: define schemata in IDL (eg schema.avdl)
       extract JSON schemata of the types from an Avro IDL file
-      % java -jar avro-tools-*.jar idl2schemata ~/descriptor.idl .
+      % java -jar avro-tools-*.jar idl2schemata ~/schema.avdl .

     compile (generate classes from) a schema
       % java -jar avro-tools-*.jar compile -string schema ~/descriptor.avsc .